98306044/elms/README.txt

 The features of this system are still being ironed out as discussions progress.

-Everything in this profile is Liscensed as GPL with the following exception:
+Everything in this package is licensed as GPL with the following exceptions:
+-- The HTML Purifier library is LGPL
 -- The Simile timeline library is BSD

 If you are interested in joining efforts in development please email elms@psu.edu.